-There are two main types of cardiac amyloidosis:
+There are two types of amyloidosis that most often cause heart problems.

 Diagnosing Cardiac Amyloidosis

-- An echo (echocardiogram) can help determine whether your heart is thicker than normal.
+- An echo (echocardiogram) determines whether your heart is thicker than normal.

-- A cardiac MRI captures detailed pictures of your heart’s anatomy and any scar buildup in the heart muscle.
+- A cardiac MRI captures detailed pictures of your heart’s anatomy as well as scar tissue in the heart muscle.

-Blood and urine tests can detect monoclonal proteins, which would suggest AL amyloidosis.
+Blood and urine tests detect monoclonal proteins to help identify specific types of amyloidosis.

 Technetium Phyrophosphate Scintigraphy (PYP) Scan